oadultradeepfield/oadultradeepfield/src/content/blog/2025-10-07-it2900-week8/index.md

 pubDate: 2025-10-07
 ---

 The theme of this week’s lecture is about _How We Are Differently Motivated_.
-It highlights how people’s sources of motivation vary and how understanding these differences can help us sustain our drive in both personal and professional contexts. <!--truncate--> If you are new, this is a continuation of the [IT2900 Weekly Reflection series](/tags/it2900) where I share my responses to the weekly assignments of this course.
+It highlights how people’s sources of motivation vary and how understanding these differences can help us sustain our drive in both personal and professional contexts.
+If you are new, this is a continuation of the [IT2900 Weekly Reflection series](/tags/it2900) where I share my responses to the weekly assignments of this course.

 The previous week’s blog post was titled ["Pause to Propel"](/it2900-week7-reflections/) You can take a look if you later find this article interesting.